djnavarro/learning-cpp/notes/chapter-02.md

 ## C-style strings

 The chapter begins with a discussion of strings in C. I understand why the book does this, but C-style strings are terrible and I want to make it a life goal never to use them again.
 In C, a string is literally an array of characters with a special `NUL` character (written `'\0'`) occupying the final slot.
 The string `"danielle"` is nothing more than a character array with values `{'d', 'a', 'n', 'i', 'e', 'l', 'l', 'e', '\0'}`.
-It's "fine", but only in the sense of the everything-is-on-fire-dog-holding-a-cup-of-coffee-saying-this-is-fine sense of the term.
+It's "fine", but only in the  everything-is-on-fire-dog-holding-a-cup-of-coffee-saying-this-is-fine sense of the term.
 It's especially horrible because the nul-terminator character is not included in the length of the string, and so you have to keep remembering that the length of every string is always +1 character longer than what it looks like.
 This leads to annoying code like this:

 ``` cpp
 // append-c-strings.cpp